ska-telescope/developer.skatelescope.org/src/tools/ci-cd/continuous-integration.rst

 |image6|

-The EngageSKA cluster located at the Datacenter of Institute of Telecommunication (IT) in Aveiro provides some virtual machines available adding the tag "engageska" or "docker-executor" as shown `here <https://gitlab.com/ska-telescope/templates/ska-python-skeleton/>`__.
+The STFC cluster located at the SKAO in UK provides some virtual machines available adding the tag "stfc" or "docker-executor" as shown `here <https://gitlab.com/ska-telescope/templates/ska-python-skeleton/>`__.

 .. note::
   In order to have the SKA runners available, a project *must* be under the `SKA Telescope <https://gitlab.com/ska-telescope/>`_ group.
 Currently projects can only be added to the SKA group by the System Team - refer to our guide to :doc:`/projects/create-new-project`.